 Step 5: Carefully fold them in.

-Step 6.
-Evenly spread the batter into the prepared baking dish.
+Step 6: Evenly spread the batter into a baking dish.

 Step 7: Top the batter with the crumb topping, and bake at 375ºF for 30-40 minutes.

-This recipe uses fresh blueberries, but you can always substitute them for frozen ones.
+This recipe uses fresh blueberries, but you can always replace them with frozen blueberries.

 - frozen cherries